Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </details>
 <details>
 <summary class="accordion">Listening Skills:</summary>
-  <p class="panel"> Fours are usually sensitive and empathetic listeners.
+  <p class="panel"> Fours are sensitive and empathetic listeners.
 They are particularly attentive to emotions and unspoken feelings.
 However, they may become overwhelmed or lose interest if the conversation lacks depth or authenticity.
 </p>
 </details>
 <details>